-WRF has partnered on this research with the U.S. Environmental Protection Agency (EPA), UK Water Industry Research (UKWIR), the Electric Power Research Institute (EPRI), the California Energy Commission (CEC), the U.S. Bureau of Reclamation, and more.
+WRF has partnered on this research with the U.S. Environmental Protection Agency (EPA), UK Water Industry Research (UKWIR), the Electric Power Research Institute (EPRI), the California Energy Commission (CEC), Kiwa NV, the Microbial/Disinfection Byproduct (M/DBP) Council, the UK Drinking Water Inspectorate, and the U.S. Bureau of Reclamation.
 WRF's pioneering research on microbes and pathogens has been included in Standard Methods for the Examination of Water and Wastewater (Standard Methods) and informed various EPA guidelines.